From the Open-Publishing Calendar

 Award-winning indigenous journalist Dayamani Barla will visit the San Francisco Bay Area in December 2007.
 Dayamani Barla, a tribal woman from the Jharkhand region of India, has written about the displacement of tribal peoples from their native lands by developers.
 Among other things, her groundbreaking work has been instrumental in exposing the hazards of uranium mining to children in rural areas.
 Her work is constantly guided by her concern for the plight of the weakest and the most exploited sections of the Indian society.

-Dayamani's Bay Area visit is co-sponsored by Friends of South Asia
+Dayamani's Bay Area visit is co-sponsored by Friends of South Asia, the SF Bay Area Chapter of AID and the National Writers Union.

 The Dec 5 event at Berkeley will be co-hosted by the Berkeley Chapter of AID.